hamzamajeed01/Sentiment-Analysis-using-word-embedding/README.md

 # Sentiment-Analysis-using-word-embedding
-Here i have done sentiment analysis for urdu corpus using word embeddings This task uses same dataset as deep learning sentiment analysis.
+Here i have done sentiment analysis for urdu corpus using word embeddings You have to download embeddings to proceed
+This task uses same dataset as deep learning sentiment analysis dataset link :https://github.com/MuhammadYaseenKhan/Urdu-Sentiment-Corpus/blob/master/urdu-.
 Perform the task of binary classification on the dataset.
 Choose one classifier from deep learning models implemented in prev task based on best results on F-measure for binary classification.
 Use following embedding for vector representation and report the results.
 You need to train